ylzshaha/ylzshaha.github.io/_posts/2023-4-10-Plaid-CTF-2020-Mojo-Writeup.md

   ![image-20230328155941877](/image-20230328155941877.png)

-I am always wondering how did they discover this call instruction.
+I am always wondering how did they discover this call instruction of operator new.

 After discovering this `call` instruction, we can get the address of the `PlaidStoreImpl` object from its return value, thereby getting the address of `PlaidStoreImpl`'s data member.